 This material is based upon work supported by the National Science Foundation under Grant Number 1557249.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-– Dr. Jo Olsen, Dean, School of Education
+– Dr. Brenda Fischer, Dean, School of Education

 "Like many schools, the Proctor School District has seen teacher candidate pools for science, math and other STEM positions continue to shrink.
 I am thrilled and excited about the potential of The College of St. Scholastica's grant focused on providing expanded opportunities to recruit teacher candidates to enter STEM fields.
 I look forward to collaborating with St. Scholastica and to increased prospects for highly qualified teacher candidates to enter our math and science departments."